ubccr/xdmod/11.0/faq.md

 See [Hardware Requirements](hardware-requirements.html) for details.

-### Can I use Open XDMoD with Rocky Linux 8/RHEL 8?

-Open XDMoD 10.0 has a [beta release](https://github.com/ubccr/xdmod/releases/tag/v10.0.0-beta5-el8) version that is compatible with Rocky Linux 8.

-### Does Open XDMoD support PHP versions newer than PHP 5.4?

-Open XDMoD 10.0 has a [beta release](https://github.com/ubccr/xdmod/releases/tag/v10.0.0-beta5-el8) version that is compatible with PHP 7.2.

 ### How do I enable LDAP Authentication?

 Open XDMoD has support for [Single Sign On](simpleSAMLphp.html)